Skip to main content

 Push protection for secret scanning

 Push protection for organizations and repositories instructs secret scanning to check pushes for supported secrets before secrets are committed to the codebase.
-For information on which secrets are supported, see "Secret scanning patterns."
+For information on which secrets are supported, see "Supported secret scanning patterns."

 If a secret is detected in a push, that push is blocked.
 Secret scanning lists any secrets it detects so the author can review the secrets and remove them or, if needed, allow those secrets to be pushed.
 Secret scanning can also check pushes for custom patterns.